 Simple Miniature Furniture Pieces

-Simple pieces of miniature furniture include beds, armoires, tables, chairs, bookcases, and fireplaces that can be made from craft wood, as well as tables and chairs made from twigs or craft sticks.
-You can use a range of simply painted finishes to help you turn wood or plastic into faux mahogany, granite, or traditional antique finishes for wood.Continue to 9 of 12 below.
+Simple pieces of miniature furniture include beds, armoires, tables, chairs, bookcases, and fireplaces can be made from craft wood, as well as tables and chairs made from twigs or craft sticks.
+Use a range of simply painted finishes to help you turn wood or plastic into faux mahogany, granite, or traditional antique finishes for wood.Continue to 9 of 12 below.

 09 of 12